×

 Wheatgrass

-While wheatgrass contains nutrients such as vitamin K, which plays a role in blood clotting and even chlorophyll that may turn to have some minor health benefits.
+Wheatgrass contains nutrients such as vitamin K, which plays a role in blood clotting, and even chlorophyll, which may turn out to have some minor health benefits.

-Nutrient density of wheatgrass may contribute to overall health and support different physiological functions in the organism, such as blood one.
+The nutrient density of wheatgrass may contribute to overall health and support different physiological functions in the organism, such as blood.
 Nevertheless, there is little strong scientific evidence to support the specific claims that it can improve platelet count significantly.

 Wheatgrass